bikeshaving/crank/website/guides/04-special-tags-and-props.md

 ```

 ### Copy
-It‘s often fine to rerender Crank components, because elements are diffed, persistent between renders, and unnecessary mutations are avoided.
+It‘s often fine to rerender Crank components, because elements are diffed, persistent between renders, and unnecessary mutations are usually avoided.
 However, sometimes you might want to prevent a child from updating when the parent rerenders, perhaps because a certain prop hasn’t changed, because you want to batch updates from the parent, or because you want to improve performance.
 To do this, you can use the `Copy` tag to indicate to Crank that you don’t want to update a previously rendered element or any of its children.

 ```jsx
 function equals(oldProps, newProps) {